Search

 What is TOS dilemma?

 TOS dilemma states that safety and efficacy of thoracic outlet surgery cannot be simultaneously accomplished.
 The surgeon must compromise one for the sake of the other.
 The efficacy of TOD surgery is directly related to the aggressiveness of the first rib resection.
-Aggressive approach nonetheless leads to high surgical morbidity compromising the safety.
+Aggressive approach leads to high surgical morbidity compromising the safety.
 As a matter of fact, each surgeon should decide for himself on what point of this safety/efficacy spectrum he is.
 This leads to significant variability of first rib resections among different surgeons.
 The thoracic outlet dilemma was the single most important unsolved problem in the field of TOS surgery.
 It was solved in 2015 by Dr. Aghayev’s posterior technique.

 What are the reasons for alternative surgical technique

 Thoracic outlet syndrome remains one of the most under diagnosed and under treated diseases.
 More often than not, surgical treatment of TOS is unsuccessful.
-Whatever surgical technique is employed, first rib removal is always incomplete leading either to suboptimal results or persistence/recurrence.
+Whatever surgical technique is employed, first rib removal is almost always incomplete leading either to suboptimal results or persistence/recurrence.
 It is hard to believe that with astonishing modern medical achievements complete first rib removal is still a problem.
-Nevertheless, this is the current situation with thoracic outlet syndrome.
+Nevertheless, this is the current state with thoracic outlet syndrome.
 Significant number of surgically treated patients do not benefit from surgery, others get worse.
-PURED was invented to solve this problem and help suffering patients.
+PURED was introduces to solve this problem and help suffering patients.

 PURED PROCEDURE